-- 1.7 Information about how to respond to this consultation is in section 4. - 1.8 Following consideration of the responses from this consultation, UR will publish its decision and will inform the Postalised System Administrator (PSA) of the factors and discounts to be used in the postalised gas transmission tariff to be published on 31 May, which will become effective on 1 October 2022.
+Following the consideration of responses from this consultation, UR will publish its decision for Gas Year 2024 and will inform the Postalised System Administrator (PSA) of the factors and discounts to be used in the postalised gas transmission tariff, which will become effective on 1 October 2024.
 We will also inform GMO NI that it may publish the Gas Product Multipliers and Time Factors Table at the same time.